drone/drone-secret-plugin/README.md

-This plugin provides global secrets for use in your pipelines.
-This plugin is a direct port of the global secret file in Drone 0.8. _Please note this project requires Drone server version 1.4 or higher._
+This extension provides global secrets for use in your pipelines.
+This extension is a direct port of the global secret file in Drone 0.8. _Please note this project requires Drone server version 1.4 or higher._

 ## Secret File